 In only his fourth season, Head Coach TJ Hardeman took Azusa Pacific to the peak of the NAIA, winning the 2011 national championship after guiding the program to its first NAIA title-game appearance in 2010.
-Hardeman begins his seventh season at Azusa Pacific, his ninth in collegiate women's basketball, as the program's all-time win percentage leader with a 151-60 mark (.716) through his first six seasons at the program's helm.
+Hardeman begins his ninth season at Azusa Pacific, his 11th in collegiate women's basketball, as the program's all-time win percentage leader with a 191-69 mark (.734) through his first eight seasons at the program's helm.

 Prior to his arrival, Azusa Pacific had won just three games in nine NAIA Tournament appearances, but, under Hardeman, the Cougars have posted 12 national-tournament victories including the run to the 2011 title.
 He extended Azusa Pacific's streak of NAIA Tournament appearances and consecutive 20-win seasons to nine straight years, and his 2011 squad claimed the program's sixth Golden State Athletic Conference championship - its second in a row.

 During the 2013-14 season he coached Kelly Hardeman to the PacWest Freshman of the Year award.
 Last season, he lead the Cougars to wins over nationally ranked Cal Poly Pomona and Western Washington.